-This result contrasts with the diagnostic expectations literature (for instance, Bordalo et al. 2020), where a positive $\theta$ is the usual result using a similar empirical structure.
-However, this positive $\theta$ result is based on a history-based expectations formation process with a different reference point.
+This result contrasts with the diagnostic expectations literature (for instance, Bordalo et al. 2020), where a positive θ is the usual result using a similar empirical structure.
+However, this positive θ result is based on an experience-based expectations formation process with a different reference point.
 Instead of using agents' past inflation history, the diagnostic expectations literature usually uses the one-period lagged information set as their reference point.
 Moreover, their finding is also conceptually different from ours, as most of the previous empirical literature on diagnostic expectations relies on surveys of professional forecasters, who are better informed about the economy than the households surveyed in the SCE.
+18

-Table 2: Parameter estimation
+Table 2: Parameter Estimation

 (1) (2) (3) (4)

-$\mathbb{E}{i,t}^{ref}\left[\pi{t+12}\right]$ 0.317 (0.030) 0.354 (0.028) 0.260 (0.030) 0.224 (0.026)
+$\mathbb{E}{i,t}^{ref}\left[\pi{t+12}\right]$ 0.374 (0.045) 0.384 (0.037) 0.268 (0.038) 0.210 (0.034)

 Time FE Yes Yes Yes Yes

 Controls No Gender, commuting zone Gender, commuting zone, HH income Gender, commuting zone, HH income, educational degree

-Observations 101,262 101,245 101,245 101,245
+Observations 83,991 83,969 83,969 83,969

-R-squared 0.092 0.148 0.169 0.183
+R-squared 0.100 0.168 0.194 0.211

-Note: Table shows results of Regression 6. $\mathbb{E}{i,t}^{ref} [\pi{t+12}]$ is the reference constructed for a respondent of age i as explained in the main text.
+Note: Table shows results of estimating equation 5. $\mathbb{E}{i,t}^{ref}[\pi{t+12}]$ is the reference constructed for a respondent of age i as explained in the main text.
+We use population weights.
 Column 1 has only a time fixed effect as an additional control.
 Columns (2), (3) and (4) add different levels of controls.
 Robust standard errors in parentheses.
-Standard errors clustered by age.
-Dependent variable trimmed at 10 percent and 90 percent in each period. \\\ p<0.01, \\ p<0.05, \ p<0.1.
+Standard errors clustered by age and period.
+Dependent variable trimmed at 10 percent and 90 percent in each period. p<0.01, p<0.05, p<0.1.

-The value of the parameter $\theta$ is also conditional on the expectation formation process.
-In Bordalo et al. (2019, 2020), current news are processed with a Kalman filter, so, in a sense, current forecasts are partly processed with past information.
+The value of the parameter θ is also conditional on the expectation formation process.
+In Bordalo et al. (2019, 2020), current news is processed with a Kalman filter, so, in a sense, current forecasts are partly processed with past information.
 With that modeling approach, surprises with respect to a reference based on the previous period also come from a reference based on the available individual experience, as suggested by Tversky & Kahneman (1973).